 Therefore, you should also be collecting feedback about different aspects of your business and acting accordingly.
 Don’t forget about continuous improvement.
 You can follow this approach by implementing various strategies that will improve the experience of your customers.

 The CSAT score is a flexible customer satisfaction metric that allows you to use both simple and complex formats to engage with the audience.
 More thorough formats are especially useful for larger businesses.
 Instead of bombarding respondents with multiple one-question surveys, companies can share a single survey that contains a few questions.

-Questions can also be customized to enable an in-depth analysis of a brand’s strengths and weaknesses.
+The best survey questions are also customized to enable an in-depth analysis of a brand’s strengths and weaknesses.
 The rating scale can be related to context, so different indicators can be used.
 There are many options available — from stars, happy and sad faces, to emojis and numeric scales.
 Basically, anything that will appeal to your audience is fine.